Holman-Moody: Current work

 Holman-Moody is no longer involved in racing.
 The company is currently owned and operated by Lee Holman, son of co-founder John Holman.
 From their location in Charlotte, North Carolina, the company continues to produce GT40s using what remains of the original chassis.
 These vehicles are distinguished by the fact that they are not reproductions, but newly built original racecars.

 Holman-Moody has also collaborated directly with Ford to create the 2014 TdF Mustang, a specially optioned and upgraded Ford Mustang commemorative of the Mustang's first ever racing win, 50 years prior at the Tour de France rally.
 The company continues to manufacture and stock parts for many classic performance Fords, which can be purchased by the public via their office or website.

 Innovations

 Holman-Moody had a lasting effect on all forms of auto racing.
 Their innovations include fuel cells, full-floater rear axle, on-board fire systems, quick change disk brakes, square tube frames, and tube shocks.
-The 1966 Holman-Moody Ford Galaxy was the basis for all NASCAR racecars until NASCAR redesigned their car as the Car of Tomorrow.
+The 1966 Holman-Moody Ford Fairlane was the basis for all NASCAR racecars until NASCAR redesigned their car as the Car of Tomorrow.